henrysher/kamboo/README.md

 kamboo
 ======

-A tool to create, share, copy AMI images or EC2 snapshots across accounts and regions
+A tool to build and distribute AMI images or EC2 snapshots across accounts and regions